Personal Pension Age

 What age can I take my personal pension?

 After 55, you can withdraw a 25% tax-free lump sum from this total pension amount, otherwise known as a ‘pension commencement lump sum’.
-And even if the benefits of your chosen pension scheme are likely to appear later, you are still entitled to take your pension.

 If you’re wondering what age you can afford to retire, a pensions advisor can help you work it out.
 The pension experts we work with also offer a free pensions review so if you are still saving towards your retirement you can find out how your investments are faring and whether there are any other preparations you could take now to ensure a comfortable retirement when the time comes.